MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-VivaInsightsSettings.md

 ```

 ### -Feature
-The Feature parameter specifies the Microsoft Viva Insights in Microsoft Teams features for the user.
-Currently, the only valid value is Headspace.
+The Feature parameter specifies feature of Microsoft Viva Insights in Microsoft Teams for the user.
+Current valid values are:

+- headspace: represent all the features of Headspace

 ```yaml
 Type: String